-It is hard like durum, so it is not typically used in bread baking, but can be use in other baked goods or eaten ‘green’ like wheat grass.
+It is hard like durum wheat, so it is not typically used in bread baking, but can be use in other baked goods or eaten as whole berries in a pilaf.

 When baking with whole wheat flour, the heavy bran interferes slightly with the gluten development, meaning that your end result will be a bit heavier than what you may be used to with all purpose (white) flour.

 While flours that don’t contain the germ (white flours) can be stored where it is cool and dry for an indefinite period of time, the oil contained in the germ will oxidize over time, resulting in a rancid flour.
 Store freshly ground whole grains in a cool and dry place for up to 3 months, in the refrigerator for up to 6 months, or up to a year in the freezer.